Aulanko/Palautusrepositorio/osa0/0_5Single_Page_App.md

     participant browser
     participant server

-    user->>browser: Types something to the text input field user ->>browser: clicks the "Save" button
+    user->>browser: Goes to the single app website

     browser->>server: POST request the data in JSON format to the server.